 Making the decision to get treatment is tough enough, having to deal with multiple medical professionals in different locations can be overwhelming.
 Most people don't have the luxury of an inpatient treatment facility, let alone the time to shuttle between multiple providers including a primary care physician.

-The ACCESS Medication Asissted Treatment (M.A.T.) program that uses Buprenorphine takes a comprehensive approach to treatment by integrating a doctor into the care plan.
-The doctor is fully aware and informed about the M.A.T. program and can address the individual's overall health in conjunction with the treatment.
+The ACCESS Medication Asissted Recovery (M.A.R.) program that uses Buprenorphine takes a comprehensive approach to treatment by integrating a doctor into the care plan.
+The doctor is fully aware and informed about the M.A.R, program and can address the individual's overall health in conjunction with the treatment.

 - Weekly visits with an ACCESS doctor

 - Regular group support sessions

 - Behavioral health services and counseling

 - Outpatient care – allowing more time for family and work